Intrinsically triple-linked graphs in RP^3: Intrinsically triple-linked complete graphs on vertices

-If every subgraph of $G$ isomorphic to $K_6$ is linked, then Flapan, Naimi, and Pommersheim's proof \cite{FNP} that $K_{10}$ is intrinsically linked in $\mathbb{R}^3$ nearly works, except they do use the fact that $K_{3,3,1}$ is intrinsically linked at the very end and $K_{3,3,1}$ is not intrinsically linked in $\mathbb{R}P^3$.
-Bowlin-Foisy \cite{BF}, however, modify \cite{FNP} slightly so that only the fact that $K_6$ is intrinsically linked is needed.
-Thus, in the case that every subgraph of $G$ isomorphic to $K_6$ is linked, then $G$ is triple-linked.
-So we may assume there exists a linkless $K_6$ subgraph in $G$.
-Without loss of generality, assume this linkless $K_6$ is on vertices $\{1, 2, 3, 4, 5, 6\}$.
-By Proposition 7, this $K_6$ has an embedding crossing-change equivalent to that in drawn in Figure \ref{signed}.
+If every subgraph of $G$ isomorphic to $K_6$ is linked, then Flapan, Naimi, and Pommersheim's proof \cite{FNP} that $K_{10}$ is intrinsically linked in $\R^3$ nearly holds in $\R P^3$.
+However, at the end of their proof, they use that $K_{3,3,1}$ is intrinsically linked in $\R^3$, but this graph embeds linklessly in $\R P^3$.
+Bowlin and Foisy, \cite{BF}, modify the proof in \cite{FNP} to only use the fact that $K_6$ is intrinsically linked in $\R^3$.
+Thus, in the case that every subgraph of $G$ isomorphic to $K_6$ is linked, $G$ contains a triple-link.
+So, we may assume that there exists a linkless $K_6$ subgraph of $G$.
+Without loss of generality, suppose that $G[1,2,3,4,5,6]$ is linkless.
+By Proposition \ref{K6}, $G[1,2,3,4,5,6]$ has an embedding that is crossing-change equivalent to that drawn in Figure \ref{signed}.
+In particular, since crossing changes do not change the homology of cycles, we may assume $(1,2,3)$ is $1$-homologous.